Vita

 Publications

 Meyers, J., Meyers, A.B., Proctor, S.L., & Graybill, E.C.
-(2008).
+(2009).
 Organizational consultation and systems intervention.
-To appear in Gutkin, T.B. & Reynolds, C. (Eds.).
-Handbook of School Psychology (4th Ed.).
+In T.B.
+Gutkin & C. Reynolds (Eds.), Handbook of School Psychology (4th Ed.)
+(Chapter 43, pp. 921-940).
+Hoboken, NJ: Wiley.

 Meyers, A.B., Landau, S., & Sylvester, B.A.
 (2008).
 Best practices in school-based sexuality education and pregnancy prevention.
-To appear in A. Thomas, & J. Grimes, (Eds.).
-Best Practices in School Psychology-V. Bethesda, MD: National Association of School Psychologists.
+In A. Thomas, & J. Grimes, (Eds.), Best practices in School Psychology-V (Chapter 85, pp. 1361-1376).
+Bethesda, MD: National Association of School Psychologists.

 Walcott, C.M., Meyers, A.B., & Landau, S. (2008).
 Adolescent sexual risk behaviors and school-based STI/HIV prevention.
 Psychology in the Schools, 45, 39-51.

 Meyers, J., Truscott, S.D., Meyers, A.B., Varjas, K., & Collins, A.S.
 (2008).
 Qualitative and mixed methods designs in consultation research.
 In W.P.
 Erchul, & S.M.
-Sheridan (Eds.)
-Handbook of research in school consultation: Empirical foundations for the field (pp. 89-114).
+Sheridan (Eds.), Handbook of research in school consultation: Empirical foundations for the field (pp. 89-114).
 New York: Lawrence Erlbaum Associates.

 Sprecher, S., Harris, G. & Meyers, A.B.
-(2007).
+(2008).
 Perceptions of sex education and targets of sex communication: Socio-demographic and cohort effects.
-To appear in Journal of Sex Research.
+Journal of Sex Research, 45 17-26.

 Meyers, A.B. & Sylvester, B.A.
 (2006).
 The role of qualitative research methods in evidence-based practice.
-NASP Communiqué, 34(5), 26-28.
+NASP Communique, 34(5), 26-28.

-Landau, S., Meyers, A.B., & Pryor, J.B.
-(2005).
 HIV/AIDS.
 In Bear, G. G., & Minke, K. M. (Eds.).
-Children's Needs III: Development, Prevention, and Intervention (Chapter 65, pp.719-729).
+Children's needs III: Development, prevention, and intervention (Chapter 65, pp.719-729).
 Bethesda, MD: National Association of School Psychologists.

 Meyers, J., Meyers, A.B., & Grogg, K. (2004).
 Prevention through consultation: A model to guide future developments in the field of School Psychology.
 Journal of Educational and Psychological Consultation, 15, 257-276.

 Meyers, A.B. & Swerdlik, M.E.
 (2004).
 Full service schools.
-In Spielberger, C. (Ed.), Encyclopedia of Applied Psychology (Vol. 1, pp. 43-49).
+In Spielberger, C. (Ed.), Encyclopedia of applied psychology (Vol. 1, pp. 43-49).
 Oxford: Elsevier.

 Meyers, A. B. & Coleman, A. R. (2004).
 Book review of School consultation: Conceptual and empirical bases of practice by W. P. Erchul & B. K. Martens.
 Journal of Educational and Psychological Consultation, 15, 111-115.